Nobody (Wonder Girls song)

 "Nobody" is a song by South Korean girl group Wonder Girls, taken from their first extended play The Wonder Years: Trilogy (2008).
 It was written and produced by Park Jin-young, with additional songwriting by Rhee Woo-seok.
 Musically, "Nobody" is retro-inspired dance-pop song that lyrically conveys the affections the members' have towards their lovers.
-The song was released in South Korea on September 22, 2008 by JYP Entertainment, and was re-released in English on June 26, 2009, where it was included in their next EP 2 Different Tears (2010).
+The song was first released in South Korea on September 22, 2008 by JYP Entertainment, and was re-released in English on June 26, 2009, where it was included in their next EP 2 Different Tears (2010).
+A Japanese version of the song was included on their debut Japanese EP, Nobody for Everybody (2012).

 "Nobody" was a commercial success; it was a top search term in South Korea upon its release and ranked number one on various digital music sites.
 In the United States, the English version of the track set a milestone in K-pop—it was the first song by a Korean artist to appear on the US Billboard Hot 100, entering at number 76 on the chart issue dated October 31, 2009.
-Chinese and Japanese versions of the song were also recorded and was made available as part of the group's later records.
+In 2017, Billboard named "Nobody" one of the greatest girl group songs of all time.

 Three music videos for "Nobody" were filmed: versions in Korean, English, and Japanese.
 In South Korea, promotions for the single featured the group performing it on various music programs throughout late 2008.
-Their performance on M Countdown posted by Mnet that November subsequently became the most viewed K-pop video on the platform, and became the first to surpass 50 million views in 2011.
+A performance of "Nobody" on M Countdown uploaded by Mnet that November became the most viewed K-pop video on the platform, and became the first K-pop video to surpass 50 million views in 2011.
 In the US, the group performed it as part of the opening act for Jonas Brothers World Tour 2009.

 Background and release

 The song first appeared on their first mini-album The Wonder Years: Trilogy (2008), including a remix and instrumental versions.
-The group's official Myspace stated that an English version of "Nobody" would be released in the United States sometime in 2009, serving as their debut single there, with JYP Entertainment confirming the release in early June 2009.
-"Nobody" was released to iTunes on June 26, 2009, and to Amazon MP3 a day later.
-Wonder Girls set up an official YouTube account which includes the English version of music video.
-A physical single was released in a cross-promotion with Justice stores on October 11, 2009.
-The Wonder Girls promoted the release with two meet-and-greet events at Justice stores.
+An English version of "Nobody" served as their debut single in the country.
+The English version of "Nobody" was released to iTunes on June 26, 2009, and to Amazon MP3 a day later.
+A physical single was released in a cross-promotion with Justice stores on October 11, 2009, and the Wonder Girls promoted the release with two meet-and-greet events at Justice stores.
+The song was also included on their subsequent extended play, 2 Different Tears (2010).

 Various remixes of "Nobody" were produced for various award shows and end-of-year specials.
-The official American remix of the song was included on the remix physical single, done by American DJ Jason Nevins.
+A remix of the English version of the song by American DJ Jason Nevins was included on the "remix edition" single.
 A downtempo, re-recorded remix produced by Rainstone was released in both Korean and English.